Wrap account: Structure

-Wrap services or accounts usually enable investors - usually with the advice of a financial adviser - to select from an extensive range of funds and assets – including Unit Trusts, OEICs, Investment Trusts, equities, gilts, cash, structured products, VCTs, Hedge Funds, ETFs, ETCs and other investment products.
-The service can then be used to allocate these assets to the most appropriate tax wrappers – including ISAs and pensions plans.
+Wrap services or accounts usually enable investors, usually with the advice of a financial adviser, to select from an extensive range of funds and assets – including Unit Trusts, OEICs, Investment Trusts, equities, gilts, cash, structured products, VCTs, Hedge Funds, ETFs, ETCs and other investment products.
+The service can then be used to allocate these assets to the most appropriate tax wrappers – including ISAs and pension plans.
 Both investors and advisers can then view a holistic picture online of the complete Portfolio – all in one place, from anywhere in the world – 24/7.

 The potential benefits to investors are: